 The biggest drawback to the competition day was that they were unprepared for the full experience.
 They had no idea it would be so loud and have flashing lights.
 This might be a venue decision rather than the whole league.
 But they had two Autistic children on the team, along with one who had ADD.

 They thought if they’d been more prepared, perhaps it would have gone easier.
-But given the children involved all were part of mainstream schooling and did not typically require sound-canceling headphones, stimming tools, or safe spaces to regroup, they hadn’t anticipated the stimulation challenges.
+But given the children involved were all part of mainstream schooling and did not typically require sound-canceling headphones, stimming tools, or safe spaces to regroup, they hadn’t anticipated the stimulation challenges.
 Even the run-of-the-mill introverts were struggling, especially with the flashing lights.

 Their overall impression was energetically positive, and they recommend FIRST LEGO League: It was wonderful for the kids to meet other children that shared their interests.
 Also, meeting adults in various STEM careers was priceless, especially for children who do not live in cities.
 The competition was well run, and, overall, the children learned a lot, well beyond robotics.